-This project, Untitled: Stories of Creativity, Innovation, Success, will tell its stories via photo essays and short documentaries.
+This project, Untitled, will tell its stories via photo essays and short documentaries.
 “Documentary” is a well enough understood term given the widespread popularity of documentary moviemaking, but the photo essay (or picture story) form of stills photography has never taken off in Australia as it did in Europe, the UK and the USA in major print publications like Life, Look, Newsweek, Paris Match, Stern, The Sunday Times Magazine, Time and more.

 The photo essay form was born amidst the chaos and creativity of pre-war Europe when small camera photojournalism was becoming established against a background of older forms like documentary and social documentary photography.
 Magazines including Arbeiter-Illustrierte-Zeitung, Berliner Illustrierte Zeitung, Picture Post, The Daily Mirror, The New York Daily News and Vu were pioneers in commissioning and publishing photo essays and other forms of photojournalism.

 The list of well-known photojournalists working during the Golden Age of Photojournalism from the 1930s to the 1950s onwards is too large to publish here but Wikipedia provides a list as a useful starting point.

 With the decline of publishing photo essays in print form, online photo essays have taken off in print magazine and newspaper websites such as The Guardian Picture Essay section of The Guardian newspaper’s website, and others including The New York Times’ Lens section and Time magazine’s Lightbox.

 W. Eugene Smith was considered one of the greatest practitioners of the photo essay during the Golden Age of Photojournalism and Time has shared one of his most famous photo essays, Spanish Village, originally commissioned by Life magazine.